Tap-Payments/Card-iOS/README.md

 ```

 ## Advanced TapCardViewDelegate
-A protocol that allows integrators to get notified from events fired from the `TapCardSDK`.
+A protocol that allows integrators to get notified from events fired from the `Card-iOS`.

 ```swift
 @objc public protocol TapCardViewDelegate {